 When using VPC Service Controls, it can be difficult to determine the impact to your environment when a service perimeter is created or modified.
 With dry run mode, you can better understand the effect of enabling VPC Service Controls and changes to perimeters in existing environments.

-In dry run mode, requests that violate the perimeter policy are not denied, only logged.
-Dry run mode is used to test perimeter configuration and to monitor usage of services without preventing access to resources.
-Common use cases include:
+In the dry run mode, requests that violate the perimeter policy are not denied, only logged.
+You can use the dry run mode to test perimeter configuration and to monitor usage of services without preventing access to resources.
+The common use cases include the following:

 Determining the impact that changes to existing service perimeters will have.

 Previewing the impact that new service perimeters will have.

 Monitoring requests to protected services that originate from outside a service perimeter.
 For example, seeing where requests to a given service are coming from, or to identify unexpected service usage in your organization.

 In your development environments, creating an analogous perimeter architecture to your production environment.
 This allows you to identify and mitigate any issues that will be caused by your service perimeters before pushing changes to your production environment.

 Service perimeters can exist using dry run mode exclusively.
 You can also have service perimeters that use a hybrid of enforced and dry run modes.

 Using dry run mode, you can create new service perimeters or change multiple existing perimeters with no impact to an existing environment.
 Requests that violate the new perimeter configuration are not blocked.
 You can also understand the impact of the perimeter in an environment where not all services being used are integrated with VPC Service Controls.

 You can analyze the VPC Service Controls logs for denials, change the configuration to fix potential issues, and then enforce the new security posture.